 A prenuptial or postnuptial agreement is a common way couples choose to protect their separate property before a divorce.
 These agreements outline each spouse's separate property to avoid questions of ownership in a divorce case.

 Community Property vs. Equitable Distribution

 There are two main ways to divide marital property: community property and equitable distribution.

 Nine states have community property laws, including California and Texas.
 In these states, property obtained during the marriage is considered community property (and community debts).

 Community property is also known as marital property.
 This means that each spouse has equal rights to the marital assets and liabilities.
 Community property states seek to split property as equally as possible, often 50/50 in divorce cases.

 All other states (except Alaska) follow equitable distribution laws.
 Equitable distribution states focus on the equitable division of property.
 Equitable does not mean equal.
 These states focus on what is equitable or “fair" when dividing property between spouses.
 This may result in an unequal distribution of assets among spouses.

 Debt and Marital Property

-Property settlement agreements can be amicably entered into between former spouses to avoid drawn out court proceedings in a divorce.
-The judge will review it for equity, but as long as it's fair enough, it’s typically granted.
-If both you and your ex can agree to a particular division of property, then it may be in your interest to settle your marital property issues outside of court.
-The sample property settlement agreement here is a great place to start.
+Settlement agreements can avoid drawn-out court proceedings in a divorce.
+The judge will review it for equity, but it's typically granted as long as it's fair enough.
+Suppose both you and your ex can agree to a particular property division.
+In that case, settling your marital property issues outside of court may be in your interest.

 Getting Legal Help